Tumors in mice: A comprehensive guide

 Malignant tumors require more aggressive treatment:

-These tumors, such as breast tumors, may require specific treatments:
+These tumors, such as breast tumors, may require special treatments:

 General treatment principles